itsallcode/white-rabbit/docs/user_guide.md

   * We recommend to configure this when starting to use WhiteRabbit.
 * `mandatory_break`: mandatory break per day (default: 45 minutes).
 Format: see [below](#duration-format).
 Caution: This setting will also affect the past, i.e. the overtime of **all** days will be re-calculated.
   * We recommend to configure this when starting to use WhiteRabbit.
+* `reduce_mandatory_break_by_interruption`: Reduce the mandatory break by entered interruption (`true` or `false`, default: `false`).
+If this is `true`, the mandatory break will be set to zero when the interruption is longer than the mandatory break.
+  * We recommend to configure this when starting to use WhiteRabbit.

 #### Duration format

-Enter duration values in the format used by [Duration.parse()](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence)).
+Enter duration values in the format used by [Duration.parse()](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/time/Duration.html#parse(java.lang.CharSequence)).
 Examples:

 * `PT5H`: 5 hours
 * `PT5H30M`: 5 hours and 30 minutes